 Questions?
 Give us a call at 828-884-3151 ext.
 4.

 African American Heritage provides key genealogical and historical records specific to tracing the lives of African Americans.
 This collection was created in partnership with leading African American genealogists and recognized leaders in genealogical information to develop a comprehensive mix of resources, records, and tools specifically pertaining to African Americans.

 Ancestry is the world’s largest online family history resource with more than 20 billion records allowing users to search genealogy and family history records.
 Ancestry is available on the Library’s computers in the Rowell Bosse North Carolina Room and the Adult Reference area or on laptops through the Library’s wi-fi connection.
-Remote access is not available for Ancestry.
+In Library use ONLY.

 DigitalNC contains thousands of items from libraries, archives, and museums around the state and is a terrific resource for students, teachers, researchers, and anyone interested in the history and culture of NC.
 The images are part of the North Carolina Digital Heritage Center.
 Approximately 2000 of our local images, 1994-1966 Brevard High School annuals, 1948-1966 Rosman High School annuals, 1940-1954 Ecusta Echo, 1900-1916 Sylvan Valley News, and 1917-1923 Brevard News are available here as well as material from Brevard College and the Brevard Music Center.

 FEMA Flood Documents These documents are available for flood insurance holders to read and review.
 Adobe Acrobat Reader needed to open documents.

 Flipster is a digital e-magazine service featuring a wide variety of titles for all ages (currently 51 titles).
 Use your library card to access current and back issues of popular titles from the link on our website.
 (App available for phones, tablets, and iPad)